kdmukai/bitcoin_resources/altcoins.md

 But the vast, VAST majority will never achieve any kind of actual usage or adoption.
 And that's assuming that the project is even making a good-faith effort at building their technology.
 From the outside--especially if you aren't technical--it's almost impossible to tell which projects are legit and which are just blowing smoke as a money grab.

 This is a dangerous space full of scam artists.
-Beware social media influencers who hype various projects--many of them are paid to shill for the project and the majority of the people on social media don't even understand the tech to begin with.
-They may be fast and impressive with the jargon and buzzwords but just saying, "it's the first truly byzantine fault tolerant platform!" doesn't mean they really know what that means or that they have the expertise to really vet the claims.
+Beware social media influencers who hype various projects.
+Many of them are paid to shill for the project and the majority of the people on social media don't even understand the tech to begin with.
+They may be fast and impressive with the jargon and buzzwords but just saying "it's the first truly byzantine fault tolerant platform!" doesn't mean they really know what that means or that they have the expertise to really vet the claims.

 ## The best project doesn't always win
 But let's say that you do find some truly reliable, expert people who are all genuinely excited about a project.
 It has real tech innovations, the right team behind it, and really should be viewed as light years ahead of its competing platforms.
+This is THE clear-cut winner, right?

-And then Elon Musk tweets about one of the competitors.
+And then Elon Musk tweets about one of its competitors.
+Because he was bored.
+And because he liked their funny mascot.

 Oops, sorry, now the social media feeding frenzy puts all its energy there.
 Your gem project which really should be the winner gets ignored.
-The garbage project that doesn't deserve the hype gets the hype.
+The garbage project that doesn't deserve the hype leaps ahead.

 Maybe in the long run the market corrects itself and the best projects inevitably push their way to the top.